clayauld/satcom-forecast/README.md

 See [docs/format_comparison.md](docs/format_comparison.md) for detailed format comparisons.

-## Polling Interval Configuration
+## Scanning Interval Configuration

 The integration checks for new GPS coordinate emails at regular intervals.
-You can configure this polling interval during setup or reconfiguration:
+You can configure this scanning interval during setup or reconfiguration:

 - **Range**: 1 to 1440 minutes (1 minute to 24 hours)
 - **Default**: 5 minutes